nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Overview of target users

-If you are a Computer Science undergraduate who **does not have much time**, can **type fast** and want to **better manage your internship applications**, HireMe is the perfect solution for you!
-Sometimes, tracking internship applications can be troublesome and time-consuming.
-We understand the importance of tracking as it allows you to follow up on your applications.
-Hence, we came up with HireMe to help you
-**stay organised without having to put in much effort** because we know that you may be busy with your coursework.
-Let's get you started with HireMe!
+If you’re a Computer Science undergraduate who **doesn’t have much time**, can **type quickly**, and wants to **better manage your internship applications**, HireMe is the perfect solution for you!
+Tracking internship applications can sometimes be troublesome and time-consuming.
+We understand the importance of tracking, as it allows you to follow up on your applications.
+That’s why we created HireMe to help you **stay organized without much effort**, knowing you may be busy with coursework.
+Let’s get you started with HireMe

 --------------------------------------------------------------------------------------------------------------------
 ## How to use our User Guide